FarronF/limerick-council-meetings/meetings/2024/10/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of the Municipal District of Adare-Rathkeale - 3rd September 2024.md

 was nominated to Coolcappa Community Council at the May Adare-Rathkeale Municipal

-District Meeting be reallocated to St. Senan’s National School, Foynes.--- 6
+District Meeting be reallocated to St. Senan’s National School, Foynes.
+---
+6

 **NOTICES OF MOTION**